anishbatra7/Leetcode/README.md

 -> base condtions generally include things like - when root is null, when tree is a leaf etc.

 Idea is: *first write the recursive equation. see what the halt condition should be.
 And then write the function (and try to trace the tree to understand better)*

+To get idea: refer to these - [Top-down and Bottom-up approach](https://leetcode.com/explore/learn/card/data-structure-tree/17/solve-problems-recursively/534/)

 **Level order traversal** - Breadth first search